Causes Of Debt Issues

-Another factor to keep in mind is communication with your creditors and lenders as there are avenues for various forms of hardship to obtain adjustments to their credit contracts.
-Business credit may not qualify for hardship however it is still advisable to keep in communication with your trade a creditors.
+Another factor to keep in mind is communication with your creditors and lenders.
+There are avenues for various forms of hardship to obtain adjustments to their credit contracts.
+This is something we may also be able to help negotiate.
+Business credit may not qualify for hardship, however it is still advisable to keep in communication with your trade a creditors.